Tauranga and Western Bay consents exceed $1 billion for third year

 The site was being developed in two stages.

-The first stage began on January 14 and included a complete rebuild of one of the old buildings - the second included a refurbishment to be finished by the middle of 2020.
+The first stage began on January 14 and included a complete rebuild of one of the old buildings.
+The second included a refurbishment to be finished by the middle of 2020.

-There was $1.9m worth of commercial consents issued in the Western Bay, with the majority of that going to $1.8m for stage two of a development at Seeka.
+There was $1.9m worth of commercial consents issued in the Western Bay, $1.8m of which was for stage two of a development at Seeka.

 "Seeka's investment into the expansion of the facility is a reflection of the continued growth in the kiwifruit sector and the economy of the region," Western Bay of Plenty District Council building services manager Chris Nicholson said.